pymeasure/leco-protocol/network-structure.md

 The Transport Layer is the communication layer that transports LECO Messages between Components, making use of routing information in the Message header.
 This uses zeromq or simpler localised methods, see the section "Message Transport Mode".

+The Transport Layer MAY provide authentication and encryption as defined in {doc}`security`.

 ## Node

 A Node is a local context in which (part of) a LECO deployment runs.